jbaker8935/switcheroo/video_assets.md

 - - piece sprite should have a color fill
 - - swapped piece sprite should have an inset symbol, e.g. star shaped

+## Highlight Sprites
-## Highlight Sprite
+- Highlight Sprites are defined on Sprite Layer 0
 - 24x24 pixels
-- One bit map required for highlight sprites
+- Two bit maps required for highlight sprites
+- - one bitmap for Highlight Sprites used on an Empty Cell
+- - one bitmap for Highlight Sprites used on an Occupied Cell
+- Eight highlight sprites for Empty Cells are defined representing the 8 possible movement directions from a piece position
-- Eight highlight sprites are defined representing the 8 possible movement directions from a piece position
+- Eight highlight sprites for Occupied Cells are defined representing the 8 possible movement directions from a piece position
-- Highlight sprites placed over empty cells use a different color palette than a highlight sprite placed over an opponent's piece that is a candidate for swapping.
+- Highlight sprites placed over empty cells use a different color slot than a highlight sprite placed over an opponent's piece that is a candidate for swapping.
 - Highlight Sprite bitmaps use the reserved Piece Clut slot values defined in the Graphics Color Lookup Table
+- - bitmaps for Empty Cells use the Clut indices for Highlight Sprite Empty Cell Color
+- - bitmaps for Occupied Cells use the Clut indices for Highlight Sprite Occupied Cell Color

 - generated assets to be used during testing
 - - highlight sprite should have a 8 pixel transparent border
 - - highlight sprite should have a 1 pixel edge border
 - - highlight sprite should have a color fill

+## Piece Focus Sprite
+- Piece Focus Sprites are defined on Sprite Layer 0
+- 24x24 pixels
+- one bitmaps
+- focus sprite bitmaps use the reserved Focus Clut slot values defined in the Graphics Color Lookup Table
+- one Piece Focus Sprite is defined
+- generated assets to be used during testing
+- - piece focus sprite should have a 1 pixel white dashed line border
+- - the interior of the focus sprite will be transparent

+## Icon Focus Sprite
+- Icon Focus Sprites are defined on Sprite Layer 0
+- 16x16 pixels
+- one bitmaps
+- focus sprite bitmaps use the reserved Focus Clut slot values defined in the Graphics Color Lookup Table
+- one Icon Focus Sprite is defined
+- generated assets to be used during testing
+- - icon focus sprite should have a 1 pixel white dashed line border
+- - the interior of the focus sprite will be transparent

 ## Icon Sprite
+- Icon Sprites are defined on Sprite Layer 1
 - 16x16 pixels
 - sprite bitmap defined for each Icon
 - - Reset: reinitializes the game board